anubhavsatpathy/EVA/Session 12/readme.md

 Now, the previously set LR was set using LR finder which said that was the maximum optimal LR.
 Then how can we still increase batch size without incurring curvature penalties.
 Think - larger batch size = larger steps due to summation.

-David explains this aparent contradiction by introducing something that he calls **Catastrophic Forgetting**
+David explains this aparent contradiction by introducing something that he calls **Catastrophic Forgetting**.
+He conducts the following experiment.

+- Train for a fixed number of epochs at a fixed optimal LR ranging from 0.125X to 16X of the LR found using LR finder
+- Do this for datasets of sizes 6250, 12000, 25000 and 50000
+- Prot Loss vs LR for each of these datasets

+Results can be found here

 ![Image of Forgetting](https://github.com/anubhavsatpathy/EVA/tree/master/Session%2012)